 Director, Emerging & External Technologies

-Joe served on the IRI board from 2014-17 and will begin another term in 2018.
+Joe served on the IRI board from 2014-17 and began a second term in 2018 as Vice-Chair.
+Joe is now the current Board Chair.
 He has served on the board of Polymer Ohio and the Ohio Bioproducts Innovation Center.
 He also serves as director of the Miracle League of Central Ohio, a baseball league for special needs children.

 Director, Research & Development

 The Timken Company